eadwardus/pravum/README.md

 # Pravum

-Another game test, basically the same rules as the [pacman](https://github.com/eadwardus/pacman) tough this one had no time limit, and was done during the free time of the free time (and is not finished).
+Another game test, basically the same rules as the [pacman](https://github.com/eadwardus/pacman) though this one had no time limit, and was done during the free time of the free time (and is not finished).

 #### Internal Structure